 Solution: A chemically non-reactive sealant layer was required to solve this problem.
 Several tests were required to find a laminate that would not alter our customer’s test results.

 Problem: A product with hydroscopic properties (water absorbent) is used for a seasonal need.
-End users would have product sometimes go bad from the beginning of a season the end of a season.
+End users would have product sometimes go bad from the beginning of a season to the end of a season.
 This caused experienced customers to place frequent small orders.
 Less experienced end users would have product go bad at the end of a season or certainly have a useless product from one year to the next.
 The manufacturer who packaged the product spent an abundance of time and money replacing out of date product.

 Solution: A new material that has excellent water vapor barrier qualities was selected.
 The water vapor transmission rate (WVTR) of the new material is significantly lower and able to protect the extremely hydroscopic material for several seasons of storage before use.